 The second possible issue beardies can pass to humans is parasites.
 Most commonly, pinworms.
 While a considerable inconvenience, pinworms are not deadly.
 And like the salmonella listed above, they are easily avoidable.

 Start by not feeding your bearded dragon crickets.
 Crickets are the number one source of pinworms in beardies.
 Crickets are terrible little animals, and we do not recommend feeding them to your beardie.
 Pinworms are only one of many reasons.
+And this includes freeze-dried crickets!

 After that, keep your beardie from eating wild insects.
 That’s not a good idea for more reasons than just pinworms.
-Insecticides, fertilizers, and pesticides are on the list along with parasites as reasons not to let your beardie eat wild bugs.
+Insecticides, fertilizers, and pesticides are on the list, along with parasites, as reasons not to let your beardie eat wild bugs.

 In the end, venom, salmonella, and parasites aren’t anything to be concerned about.
 Basic care and feeding of your beardie, along with careful handling, will ensure you won’t run into any of the three.